 They’re the trendiest of trends in wedding food, the tastiest DIY project around, the most appetizing way to please your guests…what am I talking about?
 Wedding food bars!
-Delicious ideas have probably taken over your Pinterest feed, and it’s no wonder!
+Delicious ideas have likely taken over your Pinterest feed, and it’s no wonder!
 They’re creative, adored by guests, and an easy way to personalize your reception meal.
 I’m sure you’ve seen lots of s’mores, popcorn, and candy bars out there.
 As yummy as those maybe, they’re just the tip of the iceberg.
-You can DIY a food station with just about any of your favorite things.
-To prove it, here are 65 wedding food bar ideas you’ve probably never considered—but should.

 *This post contains affiliate links through Etsy.
 While we can receive a commission through these links, opinions are entirely your own.